How to Determine if a Rectangle is Perfect

 array is a tuple (x1, y1, x2, y2)

-of this perfect rectangle?
+of the big rectangle?

 // The bottom-left vertex, initialized to positive infinity to record the minimum value